drreynolds/smuhpc-workshop/source/session_4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our shared folder/naming system is fine for class projects or one-time papers.
-But software projects?

-Do you imagine that the Windows source code sits in a shared folder like "Windows7-Latest-New", for anyone to edit?
+Our shared folder/naming system is fine for class projects or one-time papers, but is exceptionally bad for software projects.
+Do you imagine that the Windows source code sits in a shared folder named something like "Windows7-Latest-New", for anyone to edit?
 Or that every programmer just works on different files in the same folder?

 Large, fast-changing projects with multiple authors need a Version Control System (think: "file database") to track changes and avoid